mohammad-724/chatbot-search/README.md

 # ConnectX – AI Web Search Chatbot

-ConnectX is a lightweight web-based chatbot that searches the web and provides concise AI-generated answers with source links.
+ConnectX is a lightweight and web-based chatbot that searches the web and provides concise AI-generated answers with source links.
 It was built using Python, Flask, HTML, CSS, JavaScript, and the Tavily Search API.

 ## Features